sami2ahmed/summit-racecar/README.md

 Simulating bets will cause your odds calculations to change.
 In order to simulate bets for a given user, please run: \
 `node/bet-producer.js <bootstrap-server> <api-key> <api-secret> <racecardriver you want to bet on> <# of bets to simulate>` \
   you will be able to see the changing odds by running queries against the odds ktable

+You can simulate random bets that distribute across all drivers randomly.To do this, please run: \
+`node/random-bet-producer.js <bootstrap-server> <api-key> <api-secret> <# of bets to simulate>` \
+  you will be able to see the changing odds by running queries against the odds ktable

 ###### ksqlDB queries to run to see the action !